alberto-rota/STEVE/README.md

 # Future Work
 *STEVE* is an ongoing project, constantly enriched by optimizations and by new features.
 Possible work topics include:

+#### Generic Improvements
 * **New tasks:** the simulator can be easily extended with new tasks, by adding new scenes and new training scenarios
 * **Improved GUI:** *STEVE* does not yet feature an appealing GUI, which will improve the navigation and the user experience
-* **Camera Control:** the camera is currently fixed in an optimal position for each training task.
-However, as a real teleoperated system allows to move the camera through the pedalboard, it would be interesting to implement this feature in the simulator as well
 * **Task Adaptivity:** Task difficulty should change according to the trainee's performace.
 The better the execution the harder should the task be, requiring more articulate wrist movements, better camera control, *etc*
 * **Progess Monitoring:** Provide a quantitative measure of the trainee's performance and save it in a database, so that the surgeon's progress can be monitored on a milti-day basis

+#### Control Strategies
+* **Camera Control:** the camera is currently fixed in an optimal position for each training task.
+However, as a real teleoperated system allows to move the camera through the pedalboard, it would be interesting to implement this feature in the simulator as well
+* **Haptic Feedback:** Collisions detected by the simulated environment may be used to provide haptic feedback to the practitioner.
+This would allow to provide a more realistic experience, as the surgeon would feel the mechanical resistance of the virtual objects.
+The effect of the haptic feedback on the surgical performance should be evaluated with an experimental study
+* ****

+#### Artificial Intelligence
+* **Task Automatization:** Some surgical tasks (suturing, knotting, *etc*) can be automatized and executed optimally without the surgeon teleoperating the robot.
+A Reinforcement Learning algorithm could be used to train a policy that would allow the robot to autonomously perform such tasks
+*